paulnixonart.com

 Antique Religious Wood Statue Restoration.

 An antique dealer asked me to restore this old wood carving of St Roch.
 Making her aware that this will devalue the statue as an antique.
 She was unaware of who St Roch was and felt the statue represented a somewhat vulgar pose.
-St Roch 1295-1327 is credited with miraculous cures when treating plague victims while travelling throughout Italy.
-He eventually became ill himself where the infection broke out on his leg.
+St Roch 1295-1327 is credited with miraculous cures when treating plague victims while traveling throughout Italy.
+He eventually became ill himself and the infection broke out on his leg.
 He himself was miraculously cured.
-Within the Catholic church all of the statues of St Roch are represented in this manner.
+Within the Catholic church, all of the statues of St Roch are represented in this manner.

 Stained Glass Restoration.

 A lady inherited this original Tiffany lamp from her mother.
-A moving company while transporting the shade wrapped it only in a blanked which resulted in severe damage on its arrival.
-With over 262 pieces of broken glass,and a distorted shade the process of restoration took time and patience.
+A moving company while transporting the shade wrapped it only in a blanket which resulted in severe damage on its arrival.
+With over 262 pieces of broken glass, and a distorted shade the process of restoration took time and patience.
 My client was very pleased with the finished result.